 - Plan baby steps.
 Completing small tasks is better than getting only half of a bigger task done.

 - Consider working in time blocks.
-You may not have 4 hours in a row, so make sure you plan tasks which are manageable in 30-60 minutes.
+You may not have 4 hours in a row, so make sure you plan tasks that are manageable in 30-60 minutes.

 - Schedule your tasks in a planner, and handle them as though you had a doctor’s appointment.